 For our food and beverage clients, we offer the services above and a selection of industry-specific services.
 Click here for more information on our food logistics.

 Labor costs can have an impact on the overall cost of warehousing, too.
 The type of warehouse and its location will influence labor costs.
 More challenging projects that require workers to undergo specialized training or have industry-specific skills may also increase these expenses.
 These costs will be factored into the base rate from the 3PL provider.

 Customer Service and a Personal Touch

 Intangible factors like excellent customer service can also impact your warehouse management quote.
 The best warehousing logistics services do not always come from big companies.
-Instead, many of them are offered by family-owned businesses that take pride in their customer service and strive to ensure each client has an excellent experience with them.
+Instead, many of them are offered by family-owned businesses taking pride in their customer service and strive to ensure each client has an excellent experience with them.
 These companies will work hard to understand your needs, so they can provide you with a custom solution that’s perfect for your business.
-This quality service allows them to add a personal touch to their offerings, catering their service to your specific requirements and ensuring that their services fit seamlessly into your workflow.
+This quality service allows them to add a personal touch to their offerings, catering their service to your specific requirements and ensuring their services fit seamlessly into your workflow.

 At PRISM Logistics, we’re a family-owned business with the same capabilities as the big guys.
 We’re able to provide top-quality service with a personal touch.
 Our team is committed to the success of your business, and we’ll do anything we can to help your company thrive.